 The Toronto hearing of the Airspace Tribunal is co-presented by The Power Plant and the Master of Visual Studies program at the Daniels Faculty, University of Toronto.
 Speakers from a broad range of expertise, disciplines and lived experience – including Climate Change, Human Rights, Artificial Intelligence, Geopolitics, Contemporary Warfare, Biopolitics, Psychology and Forced Migration – will consider whether we need increased protection from threats from above through the recognition of this proposed new human right.

 The hearing will take place over three 2-hour online panel discussions followed by a one 1-hour online summative session.
 The Power Plant’s Director, Gaëtane Verna, will be the Chair, introducing each session and all speakers.
-Counsel to the Tribunal, Kirsty Brimelow QC of Doughty Street Chambers (London, UK), will pose questions to the Experts.
+Counsel to the Tribunal, Kirsty Brimelow KC of Doughty Street Chambers (London, UK), will pose questions to the Experts.
 Members of the audience – our judges – will also be able to ask questions.

-The Airspace Tribunal invites representations from experts across a broad range of disciplines and lived experience to consider the case for and against the recognition of a new human right to protect the freedom to exist without physical or psychological threat from above.
+The Airspace Tribunal invites representations from experts across a broad range of disciplines and lived experience to consider the case for and against the recognition of a new human right to protect the freedom to live without physical or psychological threat from above.

 Sunday, 1 November 2020, 2 to 4 PM Eastern Standard Time